(Pocket-lint) - The smart speaker space is as competitive as ever. Amazon Alexa and Google Assistant-powered devices lead the way.

 It has the same design as the Play:1 except for on the top, where there is a new control panel in place of the volume button on the Play:1.

 If you want one of the best sounding speakers around, with multi-room capability and Alexa built-in, look no further.
-For music fans seeking a smart speaker that delivers excellent sound quality for its size, the One is unrivalled.
+For music fans seeking a smart speaker that delivers excellent sound quality for its size, the One is in a class of its own.

 If we were grading the HomePod on its sound performance alone it would be a slam dunk.
 Apple has produced a small speaker that produces a sound way above its stature, in a way that is enjoyable to listen to whatever music you're in to.
 It is a natural sound that's nicely balanced rather than one that is too tinny or too bass-heavy, and the more we listen to it, the more we realise just how good it sounds given its size.
 But the Siri integration isn't that powerful and the lack of support for services like Spotify really detract.